dialing-up/brevifolia-hugo-forestry/content/blog-posts/the twitter centrist botnet that wasn't.md

 ![](https://raw.githubusercontent.com/dialing-up/brevifolia-hugo-forestry/master/static/images/screenshot-2020-12-12-233806.png)

-Though every video proclaiming that the second stimulus is at hand is rather disturbing, this change has caused it to [gain popularity (especially in states like Oklahoma and West Virginia, probably the states worst hit economically)](https://trends.google.com/trends/explore?geo=US&q=lalate) and seems [quite lucrative](https://socialblade.com/youtube/user/lalatenews/monthly) for the channel.
+Though a channel where every video proclaims that the second stimulus is at hand is rather disturbing, this change has caused it to [gain popularity (especially in states like Oklahoma and West Virginia, probably the states worst hit economically)](https://trends.google.com/trends/explore?geo=US&q=lalate) and seems [quite lucrative](https://socialblade.com/youtube/user/lalatenews/monthly) for the channel.
 The gossip website itself seems to have been abandoned, with no new posts since September.

 **_2. What is 'Purple Power"_**